- Accelerated the Healing Rate of their Achilles Tendinitis

 During the healing process your body will fill in soft tissue tears with dense, brittle tissue called "scar tissue".
 The human body will use scar tissue as a temporary solution and will try to build the scar tissue as fast as possible to heal a tears in the soft tissue.
 Scar tissue can form fast to bring together the edges of a tear, but working fast doesn't mean that the job's done right.
 When scar tissue forms it doesn't come together as neatly as regular (healthy) tendon/ligament tissue would.
 Scar tissue fibers will lay down over top of your tear in a cluttered, messy and jumbled up way.

 Ankle Joint Atrophy is arguably a bigger issue than scar tissue.
 Whether you have a ankle/lower leg injury or have recently had an operation in that area, you will find that the joint has a more limited range of motion than you had before.
-In most cases, this is due to atrophy - the shortening of connective tissue in the knee due to inactivity.
+In most cases, this is due to atrophy - the shortening of connective tissue in the lower leg, knee and ankle due to inactivity.
 In cases where atrophy exists, it is very important to stretch and do gentle exercise to nip this problem in the bud before it becomes a chronic (long-lasting) issue.
 If you are currently recovering from a Achilles injury speak with your physician about stretches and exercise.

 DTR Therapy process by using home treatment with the